Ozark-Connect/unifi-perf-tweaks/README.md

 Performance tuning scripts for UniFi Cloud Gateways (UCG).
 These address real, measured performance issues - eMMC write pressure causing packet loss, JVM garbage collection stalls, and overly conservative thermal management.

-> **This is a private beta.** These scripts have been extensively tested on a production UCG-Fiber, but every network is different.
-You're here to test and report back.

 ---

 ## About This Project